Configuration by Package Type

 To verify PyPI traffic through PTC:

-1. With ZIA and Artifactory configured for PyPI, run a public install, for example pip install requests or uv pip install requests (use the same tool your teams standardize on).
+1. With your SASE and Artifactory configured for PyPI, run a public install, for example pip install requests or uv pip install requests (use the same tool your teams standardize on).

-2. In Artifactory, confirm the package appears under your PyPI remote or virtual used for reroute.
+2. In Artifactory, confirm the package appears under the PyPI remote repository configured as the PTC repo_key.

 3. If Curation is enabled on that remote, check Curation > Audit for an expected decision.